 Hear from innovators, industry leaders, researchers and analysts on both the buy and sell side of programmatic media and marketing.

 Meet programmatic practitioners and executives from top brands, agencies, publishers, media companies and technology providers.

 Programmatic newcomers and experts find workshop content suited to their needs on Day 1.
-If your schedule is busy this October, Day 2 only is also an option.
+If your schedule is busy this October, attending on Day 2 only is also an option.

 Learn about the latest programmatic trends, issues and best practices in presentations, panel discussions, workshops and one-on-one talks.